 Rachel Mahoney, a mathematics teacher at Carre's Grammar School in Sleaford (Lincolnshire, UK), used the alternative prompt with her year 9 class.
 She blogs about the inquiry that developed here, concluding that Inquiry Maths classrooms are "an excellent learning environment" in which "all thoughts and ideas are welcome and one in which it is OK to be wrong."

 Inquiry in a mixed attainment class

-The questions and observations (below) of a year 7 class at Brittons Academy reveal the range of prior knowledge within the class.
+The questions and observations of a year 7 class at Brittons Academy (see the illustration) reveal the range of prior knowledge within the class.
 Some students asked questions about the meaning of each component of the statement whilst other students, with a good understanding of product, lowest common multiple and highest common factor, began to explore the prompt with different numbers to see if it was true.
 In the class discussion generated from the initial responses, students shared their understanding of the key words with their peers, building upon each other’s prior knowledge.

 When asked to consider the next steps in the inquiry, students devised four options based on individuals' prior knowledge of the topic:

 Practice finding the highest common factor and lowest common multiple of two numbers.

 Try to find some examples of when the prompt is true.

 See if the prompt works when you have more that two numbers.